Jahangir Khoja: Career

 Nevertheless, the Qing Daoguang Emperor managed to mobilize "all forces of the Empire, that were put into motion" and by September 1827 had assembled an army of 70,000 in Aksu under the command of General of Ili Chang Ling.
 In January 1828 this Army moved against Jahangir Khoja.
 Other sources say that the Chinese governor led 80,000 Chinese Muslim troops against Jahangir.
 Jahingir's forces were defeated within one month at a decisive battle on the banks of the Tuman River north of Kashgar.
 Although his forces during the battle outnumbered those of the Qing, the latter were much better organized, being a regular state army.
 Jahangir had not created a regular army and had disbanded his voluntary army after gaining control of Western Kashgaria and taking the Gulbagh Qing Fortress in Kashgar at the beginning of 1827, when he had slaughtered all its defenders (about 12,000 Manchu and Chinese troops and members of their families).
 After receiving word that a Qing army was on its way to Kashgar, Jahangir again mustered voluntary troops.
 This army had no artillery units, despite having captured the six large cannons of the Gulbagh fortress, which were not brought and used in the battle.
 By contrast, Qing troops applied well-organized intense cannon fire across the Tuman River on Jahangir's positions, sending his troops reeling into confusion.
 Mercenaries from Badakhshan, Kokand and Kunduz fled first, then the Kashgarians lost ground.
 Qing troops rushed to Kashgar and, upon entering the city, embarked on the wholesale massacre of the local population of about 20,000 civilians.
 On January 29, 1828, Jahangir managed to escape and hide himself in the mountainous Alay Valley among the Kyrgyz people.
 Daoguang Emperor was dissatisfied with this turn of events and wrote to Chang Ling: I sent an army to eliminate the evil itself, you were at the lair of the beast, but let him to escape, now all previous victories have no any value, because he is still alive, the germ of the future rebellions.
 Jahangir's capture resulted from the treachery of the former Kyrgyz Hakim of Kashgar, Ishak Khoja, who sent a misleading letter to Jahangir telling him that the main body of Qing troops had departed and inviting him to Kashgar to regain power.
 When Jahangir heard the news he hurried back to Kashgar but was ambushed by Qing troops under the General of Ili, captured and delivered to Beijing.
 There he was exposed to the attention of China's capital's population, being carried for several weeks in a mobile iron cage through the main streets of Beijing.
-Finally he was brought to the Daoguang Emperor for interrogation but, having gone mad due to bad treatment, he was unable to answer any questions.
+Finally he was brought to the Daoguang Emperor for interrogation but, having gone mad due to bad treatment at the hands of the Qing, he was unable to answer any questions.
 Immediately after the interrogation was completed he was executed by slicing (Lingchi).
 Jahangir Khoja's body was cut into numerous pieces and his bones thrown to the local dogs.
 His portrait was buried in the hill near Beijing.
 He was 40 years old at the time of his death.